Jasb Rural District

+Jasb Rural District (دهستان جاسب) is in the Central District of Delijan County, Markazi province, Iran.
+Its capital is the village of Vesquneqan.

 History

 The history of Jasb can be traced back to the Sassanid era.
 The story told by the village elders is that during the reign of Shah Ardeshir I, the Shah's cavalry were led into the greener pastures of the valley so that the horses could graze on the abundant greenery and could also drink from the Azna stream.

 Gradually as the visits from the cavalry became more frequent it was decided that nine shelters would be built in the valley so that the herders of the horses could stay overnight at various places.
 Eventually these nine shelters became permanently inhabited by the herders and their families and slowly grew into villages of their own.

 During the 2,000 years of permanent occupation two of the shelters were abandoned due to the inability to grow food on the nearby land.
 One of these was located west of Kerogan and some traces are still visible; the other was located downstream of Bijegan, and due to the periodic flooding of the river, all traces have been washed away.
 As time passed, only seven villages remained, which they do until this day.

 The first structures were built close to the Qanats so that there would be a constant water supply to the fields and for household use.
 As the villages grew in size the construction of buildings occurred on stone-built terraces, which sloped sharply towards the river.
 Since the river could flood quickly during heavy rains, much time and labour were devoted to the maintenance of damaged terraces.
 Usually the houses would be built uphill from the river and the fields grown on the terraces downhill towards the river.